Abss0x7tbh/massNS/README.md

 # Test Case

 Against Paypal the tool could gather `698` authoritative nameservers turned resolvers, a combination of dns servers from both `dynect` & `ultradns` a spaypal employs them.

+# Thanks

+Kudos to [Patrik Hudak](https://twitter.com/0xpatrik) for some good suggestions and help.

 **P.S** : This is purely experimental.
 Please do share what you think of this approach.
 Thanks!